galaxyproject/training-material/Metagenomics/tutorials/mothur-miseq-sop.md

 This example file is telling you that Otu001 was observed 17 times in your samples and that all of the sequences (100%) were classified as being members of the Akkermansia.

-In this tutorial we will continue with this otu-based approach, for the phylotype and phylogenic approaches, please refer to the [mothur wiki page](http://www.mothur.org/wiki/MiSeq_SOP).
+In this tutorial we will continue with this otu-based approach, for the phylotype and phylogenic approaches, please refer to the [Mothur wiki page](http://www.mothur.org/wiki/MiSeq_SOP).

-# Step 3: OTU-based Analysis
+# OTU-based Analysis

 Let's do something more interesting and actually analyze our data.
 We'll focus on the OTU-based dataset.
 The phylotype-based analysis is essentially the same.
 Also, remember that our initial question had to do with the stability and change in community structure in these samples when comparing early and late samples.

 Keep in mind that the group names have either a F or M (sex of animal) followed by a number (number of animal) followed by a D and a three digit number (number of days post weaning).

-:pencil2: ***Hands on!***

-**1: Subsample the data**
+> ### :pencil2: Hands-on: Subsampling
+>

-What we now want to do is see how many sequences we have in each sample.
-We'll do this with the `Count.groups` command:
+> What we now want to do is see how many sequences we have in each sample.
+We'll do this with the
+> `Count.groups` command:
+>

-- **Tool:** Count.groups
+> - **Tool:** Count.groups
-- **Parameters:**
+> - **Parameters:**
-  - Set **shared** to the shared file from Make.shared
+>   - Set **shared** to the shared file from Make.shared
+>

-Take a look at the output.
+> Take a look at the output.
 We see that our smallest sample had 2440 sequences in it.
-That is a reasonable number.
+That is a reasonable
+> number.
 Despite what some say, subsampling and rarefying your data is an important thing to do.
+>
-We'll generate a subsampled file for our analyses with the `Sub.sample` command:
+> We'll generate a subsampled file for our analyses with the `Sub.sample` command:
+>

-- **Tool:** Sub.sample
+> - **Tool:** Sub.sample
-- **Parameters:**
+> - **Parameters:**
-  - Set **Select type of data to subsample** to `OTU Shared`
+>   - Set **Select type of data to subsample** to `OTU Shared`
-  - Set **shared** to output from Make.shared from the OTU section above
+>   - Set **shared** to output from Make.shared from the OTU section above
-  - Set **size** to `2440`
+>   - Set **size** to `2440`
+>

-**NOTE:** since subsampling is a stochastic process, your results from any tools using this subsampled data will vary from the ones presented here.
+> **Note:** since subsampling is a stochastic process, your results from any tools using this subsampled data
+> will vary from the ones presented here.
+{: .hands_on}

 ## Alpha diversity

 Let's start our analysis by analyzing the alpha diversity of the samples.
 First we will generate rarefaction curves describing the number of OTUs observed as a function of sampling effort.
 We'll do this with the `Rarefaction.single` command:

+> ### :pencil2:-Hands-on: Rarefaction
-- **Tool:** Rarefaction.single
+> - **Tool:** Rarefaction.single
-- **Parameters:**
+> - **Parameters:**
-  - Set **shared** to shared file from Make.shared
+>   - Set **shared** to shared file from Make.shared
+{: .hands_on}

 Examine the rarefaction curve output.